1111mp/nvm-desktop/README.md

 ### MacOS issues

-Because there is no Apple developer account, automatic updates cannot be used on the MacOS platform.
+Because there is no Apple developer account, automatic updates cannot be used on the macOS platform.
 Please always check the [latest version](https://github.com/1111mp/nvm-desktop/releases) for the best experience.

 > "File/App is damaged and cannot be opened.
 You should move it to Trash."